United Way Worldwide

-Why did they do it?
-They recognized the need for cooperative action to address their city’s welfare problems.
+United Way was founded in 1887 by four religious leaders in Denver who recognized the need for cooperative action to address their city’s welfare problems.

 - collect funds for local charities

 - counsel and refer clients to cooperating agencies

 - make emergency assistance grants (in cases which could not be referred)

 The result of the 1887 campaign?
 Denver raised $21,700 and created a movement that would spread throughout the country to become United Way.